 A Digital Marketing Audit will assess your current digital performance.
 It determines where improvements can be made by looking at:

 Every Audit is bespoke, based on a fact-find mission to get under the hood of your business.
-By looking in detail at your digital environment, how and why people find your website and who your up against for visibility can unearth a treasury of opportunities.
+Looking in detail at your digital environment, how and why people find your website and who you're up against for visibility can unearth a treasury of opportunities.

 While what we already know is valuable, it's the things we don’t yet know that provide us with the insight to create a better plan.